inngest/inngest-js/examples/framework-hono/README.md

 # Inngest Hono Template

-This is a [Hono](https://hono.dev/) v4 project targetting Cloudflare Workers.
+This is a [Hono](https://hono.dev/) v4 project targeting Cloudflare Workers.
 It is a reference on how to send and receive events with Inngest and Hono.

 ## Getting Started